babel/website/docs/compare.md

 Many other transpilers are just concerned with making the code work while 6to5 is concerned with making sure it works **and** is readable at the same time.

-For example, given the following:
+For example, the following code:

 ```js
 var node = {